SanderMertens/flecs/docs/FlecsScriptManual.md

 }
 ```

-## Assemblies
+## Templates
-Assemblies are parametrizable scripts that can be used to create procedural assets.
-Assemblies can be created with the `template` keyword.
+Templates are parametrizable scripts that can be used to create procedural assets.
+Templates can be created with the `template` keyword.
 Example:

 ```c
 template Square {